Call-recording hardware: Digital

-PC
+Computer

-The need to transfer call files from a recorder to a PC for review and analysis is completely eliminated if a PC is used instead of specialized hardware.
-This is possible if a PC is equipped with a sound board through which calls can be run.
+Calls may be directly recorded on a computer, without using separate recording hardware. typically a personal computer can be equipped with a sound board through which calls can be run.
 Calls can be terminated on a standard telephone or the PC itself.
 Calls and call metadata are store on the PC's hard drive.

-PC-based call-recording usually includes software to retrieve and review recorded calls.
+PC-based call-recording usually includes software to retrieve and listen to recorded calls.

-Recent developments
+Services

-Call-recording services now make it possible for consumers and businesses to record their telephone calls without any hardware.
+Call-recording services make it possible for consumers and businesses to record their telephone calls without any hardware.
 These services are available on demand.
 They centralize recordings, usually making them available through a web portal, facilitating retrieval and review.
+Call transcription services are available whereby a recorded call can be transcribed automatically to text, with the different speakers identified, either by software or, more accurately but at greater expense, by a person.